DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Experiments

-Intuitively the deeper the search, the more informative it is.
-But deeper search can also increase variance when estimating action quality and hence harm performance.
-Results for experiments testing this aspect in noisy variants of basic environments are shown in \Cref{fig:exp_depth_cartpole_noisy,fig:exp_depth_pendulum_noisy,fig:exp_depth_mountain_car_noisy} and deterministic environments are included in the supplementary material.

-We observe that while in the deterministic setting all the planners have similar performance, in some stochastic environments, the performance of CEM and MPPI can degrade with increasing search depth while DiSProD gives better results.
+\paragraph{Increasing Planning Horizon.} Intuitively the deeper the search, the more informative it is.
+But for sampling-based planners, deeper search can also increase variance when estimating action quality and hence harm performance.
+Results for experiments testing this aspect in noisy variants of basic environments are shown in \Cref{fig:exp_depth_cartpole_noisy,fig:exp_depth_pendulum_noisy,fig:exp_depth_mountain_car_noisy} and deterministic environments are included in the full paper.
+We observe that while in the deterministic setting all the planners have similar performance, in some stochastic environments, the performance of CEM and MPPI can degrade with increasing search depth while \disprodSpace gives better results.
 In these environments, beyond a required minimum depth, increasing the depth further does not help performance.
 This changes, however, when we change reward sparsity.

-\mypar{Increasing Reward Sparsity} Robust planners should be able to work with both sparse and dense rewards.
-Intuitively, if the reward is dense then even a short search horizon can yield good performance, but a deeper search is required for sparse reward .
+\paragraph{Increasing Reward Sparsity.} Robust planners should be able to work with both sparse and dense rewards.
+Intuitively, if the reward is dense then even a short search horizon can yield good performance, but a deeper search is required for sparse rewards.
 To test this, we evaluate the performance of the planners by varying the sparsity of the rewards in the Mountain Car environment.
 With the standard reward function, the agent gets a large positive reward when its position and velocity are larger than certain thresholds.
-We modify the reward function to use a smooth version of greater-than-equal-to function given by $\sigma(10\beta(x-\text{target}))$ where $\beta$ is a sparsity multiplier.
+We modify the reward function to use a smooth version of greater-than-equal-to function given by $\sigma(10\beta(x-\text{target}))$ where $\beta$ is a sparsity multiplier ($\beta=1$ in earlier experiments) and $\sigma(a)=1/(1+e^{-a})$.
 The larger the value of $\beta$, the harder it is to get a reward from bad trajectories.
-Results are shown in \Cref{fig:exp_4_depth_100,fig:exp_4_depth_200}. \Cref{fig:exp_4_depth_100} shows that with the standard search depth of 100, all planners fail to reach the goal once the reward becomes very sparse. \Cref{fig:exp_4_depth_200} shows that DiSProD can recover and perform well by increasing search depth to 200 but CEM and MPPI fail to do so.
+Results are shown in \Cref{fig:exp_4_depth_100,fig:exp_4_depth_200}. \Cref{fig:exp_4_depth_100} shows that with the standard search depth of 100, all planners fail to reach the goal once the reward becomes very sparse. \Cref{fig:exp_4_depth_200} shows that \disprodSpace can recover and perform well by increasing search depth to 200 but CEM and MPPI fail to do so.